Contributing to Read the Docs¶

 Add the label Needed: more information if the reported issue does not contain enough information to decide if it is valid or not and ask on the ticket for the required information to go forward.
 We will re-triage all tickets that have the label Needed: more information assigned.
 If the original reporter left new information we can try to re-categorize the ticket.
 If the reporter did not come back to provide more required information after a long enough time, we will close the ticket (this will be roughly about two weeks).

-If the ticket contains an enhancement proposal that aligns with the goals of Read the Docs, then add the label Enhancement.
-If the proposal seems valid but requires further discussion between core contributors because there might be different possibilities on how to implement the enhancement, then also add the label Needed: design decision.
+If the ticket contains a feature that aligns with the goals of Read the Docs, then add the label Feature.
+If the proposal seems valid but requires further discussion between core contributors because there might be different possibilities on how to implement the feature, then also add the label Needed: design decision.